brightdigit/Sublimation/README.md

 # Introduction

-When you are developing a full stack Swift application, you want to easily test and debug your application on both the device (iPhone, Apple Watch, iPad, etc...) as well as your development server.
-If you are using simulator then setting your host server to `localhost` will work but often we need to test on an actual device.
+When you are developing a Full Stack Swift application, you want to easily test and debug your application on both the device (iPhone, Apple Watch, iPad, etc...) as well as your development server.
+If you are using simulator then setting your host server to `localhost` this may work but often you need to test on an actual device.

-For the server and client we need a way to communicate that information without the client knowing where the server is initially.
+For the server and client **we need a way to communicate that information** without the client knowing where the server is initially.

 ```mermaid
 flowchart TD